 “Most important of all, continue to show deep love for each other, for love covers a multitude of sins.”

 —1 Peter 4:8

 Love cannot be conditional upon our children doing things the way we think they should be done.
-It is their life to live and our role is to come alongside to encourage them in the way they should go, but sometimes the most loving thing we can do is to be silent and pray for them.
+It is their life to live (and their stewardship responsibility to do so) and our role is to come alongside to encourage them in the way they should go, however, sometimes the most loving thing we can do is to be silent and pray for them.
 Loving our adult children can be demonstrated by being an ear when they fail and not chiding them for their failure.
-Loving our adult children can look like sending them encouraging messages to remind them of what you love about them.
+Loving our adult children can be as simple as sending them encouraging texts or messages to remind them of what you love about them.

 Parenting Adult Children Requires Forgiveness

 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”

 This world is hard and unforgiving.
 It can be easy to hold a grudge because we feel justified in so doing, but when we extend sincere forgiveness to our children without compromising healthy accountability, boundaries, and godly standards, our adult children know that we are a safe place through life’s twists and turns.
 Just as the Lord, because of His grace, has forgiven us, we also should forgive our children as we model out His grace in our lives.
 This might mean developing a little thicker skin and not being so sensitive when they might not need us as much.
 After all, that is part of the goal of successful parenting.